Ready for discharge?

 - doctors not taking sufficient notice of information given by others, family and professionals,

-- the discharging team overlooking or ignoring other problems which may have been present at admission but caused risk atthe time of discharge, such as beeing vulnerable, or having cognitive losses.
+- the discharging team overlooked or ignored other problems which may have been present at admission but caused risk at the time of discharge, such as being vulnerable or having cognitive losses.

 - failure to finish diagnostic testing.

-- failure to organise and provide medication appropriately, which had a large number of systemi causes
+- failure to organise and provide medication appropriately, which had many systemic causes

 - failure to organise and provide appropriate equipment at home, again arising from bureaucracy and a system failure

-- failure to provide adequate and appropriate care and ongoing monitoring after discharge
+- failure to provide adequate and proper care and ongoing monitoring after discharge

 The interviewees thought that system-level problems caused these failures.
-The data showed that arranging a discharge is a highly complex process with many different people, organisations, financial systems, professions and agencies involved.
-Each has its own culture, resources, and rules different from other agencies or services.
+The data showed that arranging a discharge is a highly complex process involving many different people, organisations, financial systems, professions and agencies.
+Each has its own culture, resources, and rules that are different from those of other agencies or services.
 All parties have inadequate resources, so the whole process is under pressure.
 The authors identified five general domains, though they overlap:

-- Planning of discharge and care, with no common approach across wards, professions, services or agencies.
+- Planning of discharge and care, with no standard approach across wards, professions, services or agencies.

 - Organising discharge, with great difficulties in communicating between services, especially across the hospital-community boundary with different funding rules, procedures and systems